Dion-Wu/DWAnimation/README.md

 ## Usage

 ### Simple Animation
-you can creat a pulsing animation like this.
+you can create a pulsing animation like this.

 ``` swift
 let pulsing = Pulsing(position: self.view.center, toRadius: 50, color: UIColor.blue.cgColor)